Embrace the Earth Live STEM Event

 Embrace The Earth – Live STEM Event for Deaf and Hard of Hearing Middle School Students

 Keeping your kids engaged and interested with distance learning can be a struggle.
-To help address that, CSD Learns and RIT/NTID have partnered together again to provide another deaf education resource: an exciting live STEM event for deaf and hard of hearing middle school students to celebrate Earth Day!
+To help address that, CSD Learns and RIT/NTID partnered together to provide an exciting deaf education resource: a live STEM event for deaf and hard of hearing middle school students to celebrate Earth Day 2020.

-This Earth Day event will be focused on how we can reduce our impact on the environment.
-Host, Mick Posner, a deaf educator at a public high school and a community college, along with four deaf and hard of hearing STEM professionals will guide your students through a series of interactive STEM activities that can easily be done at home!
+This Earth Day event focused on how we can reduce our impact on the environment.
+Host, Mick Posner, a deaf educator at a public high school and a community college, along with four deaf and hard of hearing STEM professionals, guide students through a series of interactive STEM activities that can easily be done at home!

 Embrace the Earth Teachers Toolkit

-In addition to our Earth Day live STEM event, we worked with RIT/NTID to create a series of STEM activities, resources and lessons plans that can be easily used at home and through online teaching.
+In addition to our Earth Day live STEM event, we worked with RIT/NTID to create a series of STEM activities, resources , and lesson plans that can be easily used at home and through online teaching.